 Mapping of predictions on the 3D structure

 This interactive Molstar plugin allows you to explore the localisation of any mutation of interest, whether it is on the surface of the protein or within the core, whether it is part of a well-define secondary structure or an unstructured loop...etc.
-You can choose between different colour regimes that reflect the original B-factor values (pLDDT for AlphaFold models) or the per-residue mutational sensitivity.
-For improved clarity, we also provide a binary classification of residues into tolerant or sensitive to mutations.
+You can choose between different colour regimes that reflect the original B-factor values (pLDDT for AlphaFold models), the per-residue mutational sensitivity, or a binary classification of residues as tolerant or sensitive to mutations.
 Sensitive residues have more than half of the 19 possible substitutions being impactful.
+A fourth option, structure-aware sensitivity, integrates mutational scores with relative solvent accessibility for a more context-informed visualization.
 On each representation, you may visualise the segments located in unstructured regions (very low or low pLDDT) and whose sensitivity stands out against their surroundings.
 They are colored in purple or red, following the color scheme used for the segmented profile above.
 They are displayed using a cartoon-like representation in which the protein backbone is shown like a clay or putty structure.
 The size of the tube is proportional to the property being examined (pLDDT, mutational sensitivity or residue class).
 On the figure below, we can clearly see that the segment containing S146 has higher mutational sensitivity than its surroundings.

 3D structure